BaraaMohamed13/Bankiest/README.md

 ## Transferring Money Between Accounts

 To transfer money between accounts, select the account you would like to transfer money from and the account you would like to transfer money to.
-Enter the amount you would like to transfer and click the "Transfer" button.
+Enter the amount you want to transfer and click the "Transfer" button.

 ## Taking a Loan